 They declined to comment.
 Their souls clearly haven’t been touched by the spirit of Stewart’s.
 Outsiders.

-There’s a lot of reasons to love Stewart’s.
-If it’s not the delicious hot food and low prices, let it be the support they show to their local community.
 I’ve never had the privilege of going to a Casey’s general, or stepping into a sparkling clean Buc-ee’s bathroom, but I have had the privilege of a Stewart’s Spicy Chicken Sandwich with pickles, and that’s all I need.

 Leave a comment